One pill can kill

 The health impact includes Hepatitis, HIV, AIDS, overdose, and death.
 A rise in heroin overdoses will be seen in the next two years.

-Impact on community
+Impact on the community

-Overall there is a lower quality of life.
+Overall, there is a lower quality of life.
 With the current rate of this epidemic, every family will be affected by prescription drug addiction.
 There will be higher insurance premiums and more people under the influence.

 What can be done statewide and nationwide?